abiyani/automate-save-page-as/README.md

 USAGE:
    save_page_as.bash URL [OPTIONS]

 URL                      The url of the web page to be saved.

 options:
   -d, --destination      Destination path.
 If a directory, then file is saved with default name inside the directory, else assumed to be full path of target file.
+Default = '.'
-  -b, --browser                 Browser executable to be used (must be one of 'google-chrome' or 'firefox').
+  -s, --suffix           An optional suffix string for the target file name (ignored if --destination arg is a full path) -b, --browser          Browser executable to be used (must be one of 'google-chrome' or 'firefox').
 Default = 'google-chrome'.
-  -l, --load-wait-time          Number of seconds to wait for the page to be loaded (i.e., seconds to sleep before Ctrl+S is 'pressed').
+  --load-wait-time       Number of seconds to wait for the page to be loaded (i.e., seconds to sleep before Ctrl+S is 'pressed').
 Default = 4
-  -s, --save-wait-time          Number of seconds to wait for the page to be saved (i.e., seconds to sleep before Ctrl+F4 is 'pressed').
+  --save-wait-time       Number of seconds to wait for the page to be saved (i.e., seconds to sleep before Ctrl+F4 is 'pressed').
 Default = 8
   -h, --help             Display this help message and exit.
 ```

 The script needs `xdotool` installed (http://www.semicomplete.com/projects/xdotool/): `sudo apt-get install xdotool` (for Ubuntu).